You are here

 How do I remove inaccurate information from my credit report, even if I have never filed bankruptcy?

-The bankruptcy petition, schedules and other documents are public record and are available at the Clerk's Office and online through PACER with an account (see www.pacer.gov for more information).
+The bankruptcy petition, schedules and other documents are public record and are available at the clerk's office and online through PACER with an account (see www.pacer.gov for more information).
 Credit reporting agencies regularly collect information from the petitions filed, and report the information on their credit reporting services.

 You can request your credit report at no charge from each of the three reporting bureaus by visiting www.annualcreditreport.com (however, you will have to pay to see your credit score).